 RIL also distributed 81 lakh plus masks to frontline warriors and communities across 19 states and two UTs.
 Small multi-lingual booklets were also distributed to create awareness.

-It also operates nine MMUs in Shahdol, Nagothane, Dahanu, Jhajjar and Ghazipur providing medical services.
+It also operates nine MMUs in Shahdol, Nagothane, Dahanu, Jhajjar and Ghazipur, providing medical services.

 Several other leading corporates have made significant contributions as part of India Inc’s relief response.
-Wipro and Azim Premji Foundation committed Rs 1,125 crore, converted an IT Facility in Pune into a 450-bed intermediary care Covid Hospital and have given food support to 32 crore so far.
+Wipro and Azim Premji Foundation committed Rs 1,125 crore, converted an IT Facility in Pune into a 450-bed intermediary care Covid Hospital and have given food support to 32 crores so far.

 Tata Group committed Rs 1,500 crore and free distribution of 3.5 million masks and gloves.
 JSW Group committed Rs 500 crore to combat coronavirus.

-L&T donated Rs 150 crore to PM Cares Fund, HDFC Bank donated Rs 150 crore to PM Cares Fund, and Paytm committed a total of Rs 500 crore to PM Cares Fund by paying up to Rs 10 on every transactions made.
+L&T donated Rs 150 crore to PM Cares Fund, HDFC Bank donated Rs 150 crore to PM Cares Fund, and Paytm committed a total of Rs 500 crore to PM Cares Fund by paying up to Rs 10 on every transaction made.